frbori/SPO-AppInsights/README.md

 ## Summary

-This solution provides a [SharePoint Framework](https://aka.ms/spfx) [Application Customizer](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/build-a-hello-world-extension) that allows to send page views analytics data to [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
+This solution provides a [SharePoint Framework](https://aka.ms/spfx) [Application Customizer](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/build-a-hello-world-extension) that allows to send page views analytics data to [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview), including **User Principal Name** of the user who performs the activity (**user_AccountId** column).

+Once the Application Customizer is added to your site(s), Application Insights will start getting analytics data and you'll be able to see those data by accessing the **Logs** page in your Application Insights.
+You can then use the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) to query the collected data.

 ## Used SharePoint Framework Version